-Doug Tennant has been actively involved in the Community Living movement for the past 23 years as a parent, a worker, and a volunteer, including 10 years as a Board member of Semiahmoo House Society.
+Doug Tennant has been actively involved in the Community Living movement for the past 28 years as a parent, a worker, and a volunteer, including 10 years as a Board member of Semiahmoo House Society.
 He recently completed his Master of Education with a focus on creativity and innovation in the arts.
 Doug is active in the community and has served as President of the BC CEO Network and is currently the Chair of the Surrey Board of Trade.
-When not at work, he enjoys spending time on the water or in the wilderness with his wife, children, and dogs.
+When not at work, he enjoys spending time on the water or in the wilderness with his wife, children, and old blind pug, Gunther Pugsley.

 Lise Boughen was hired as a casual staff for Semiahmoo House Society in her senior year of University.
 Lise graduated from Trinity Western University in 1989 with Bachelor of Arts in Social Sciences with a concentration in Human Services.
 An employee of SHS ever since Lise is passionate about assisting people to live the lives they want and deserve.
 Creating a positive, encouraging, “think outside the box” work environment is also a passion of hers.
 When not at work Lise enjoys spending time with her husband and kids, most likely at some sporting event.

 Stephanie has provided leadership and oversight to the human resources department since 1998 when she began the development of the Society's HR department.
 Prior to this she held human resources roles with several large organizations including Purolator Courier and Fraser Health.
 She holds a bachelor of Business Administration in Organizational Behavior from Simon Fraser University.
 Stephanie is a proud mom of two adult daughters who all keep busy with their animals including horses and seasonal equestrian competitions.